 About Dr Cath

-I am currently an independent Consultant in Public Health working with local public health teams in local authorities.
 For nine years, I was the Principal Public Health Advisor for Commissioning Early Years, Immunisations and Vaccination Services at Public Health England (London).
 Between March 2020 and October 2021, I worked as a Consultant in Public Health/Public Health Advisor in Public Health England's national advice, guidance and expertise team (PHAGE) on the COVID-19 incident.
 In the past, I have also been an interim Director of Public Health and a Consultant in Children's Public Health.
-I have specialised in healthcare public health but I also have a long standing interest in the public health issues of childhood as they relate to children and parents and children as future adults.

 I have been an expert committee member on NICE Quality Standards for Improving Vaccination Uptake in under 19s (2016) and a commissioner representative on the NICE Guideline Committee for management of urinary incontinence and pelvic organ prolapse in women (2018) and the NICE Guideline Committee for Pelvic Dysfunction (2021).